csula/cs590-fall-2015/README.md

 ## Announcements

-* [10/30/2015] I will be at the library Saturday from 2 to 5.
+* [10/30/2015] I will be at the library Saturday from ~~2 to 5~~ 3 to 6.
 If you need help or want to chat, stop by and see me.

 * [10/29/2015] There is a free book that might help some of the people with clojure programming.
 [Functional Programming for the Object-Oriented Program](http://samples.leanpub.com/fp-oo-sample.pdf)